Skip to content

 After starting the app in your terminal, we can now create our first discovery configuration using the test data we downloaded earlier.

-First, let's check what kind of discovery configurations we can create in the app.
+First, let's review the types of discovery configurations we can create in the app.
 Since our source data consists of simple CSV files, we are looking to create a discovery related to CSV files.

 Run the command: